Monday 13 May 1940

 The Allies, ensconced on the Dyle Line, have taken some prisoners.
 Some 900 German POWs are transported to Britain aboard Dutch ship Phrontis.

 The BEF receives reinforcements, as the British 2nd Battalion of Irish Guards Regiment arrives at Hook of Holland.

 |Rommel's troops cross the Meuse.
 That building in the background is still there.
 You can recognize that it is near Dinant by the steep bluffs.|

-RAF bomber command switches to tactical missions, attacking bridges and road around the German breakouts near Maastricht and Eindhoven.
+RAF bomber command switches to tactical missions, attacking bridges and roads around the German breakouts near Maastricht and Eindhoven.

 Dutch submarines HNLMS O-23 (P-23) ( Lt.
 Commander Gerard Koudijs) and HNLMS O-24 (P-24) (Lt.
 Commander Gerardus B. M. van Erkel) are commissioned.

-Norway: It is twilight throughout the night in Narvk.
+Norway: It is twilight throughout the night in Narvik.
 The Allies advance on Narvik from Harstad.
-Norwegian 6th Infantry Brigade leds the assault on Narvik.
+Norwegian 6th Infantry Brigade leads the assault on Narvik.
 The Wehrmacht troops in Narvik are heavily outnumbered, one regiment facing several divisions, but are well-led and have advantages of terrain.